LIVE LTL RATES

 Box Truck Shipping Cost

-Box truck shipping cost depends on pallet count, distance, and delivery requirements.
+Box truck shipping cost depends on lane and delivery requirements.
 Traditional carriers charge a base rate and then add liftgate fees, residential surcharges, limited access fees, and fuel surcharges on top.
-Warp box truck shipping is priced per pallet.
+Warp box truck shipping is priced per-load: a flat rate for the dedicated 26ft truck that covers 1 to 12 pallets in the same vehicle.
 Every 26 foot box truck in the Warp network is liftgate equipped.
-The per pallet rate covers pickup, delivery, liftgate service, live GPS tracking, scan events, and proof of delivery.
+The per-load rate covers pickup, delivery, liftgate service, live GPS tracking, scan events, and proof of delivery.
 No separate liftgate surcharge.
 No fuel fees.
 No accessorials.
-Warp dispatches from a network of 9,000+ box trucks and cargo vans operated by local 3rd party carriers, giving you the speed of a local fleet with the coverage of a national network.
+Warp dispatches from a network of 14,000+ box trucks and cargo vans operated by local 3rd party carriers, giving you the speed of a local fleet with the coverage of a national network.

 What determines box truck shipping cost